gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Maddy: "We have to help them!"
     - Sindy: "You said we were only helping Papa" (bitter about not helping Shaper Leaf)
     - Gumption to Sindy: "Difference is they can't help themselves"
-  - Gumption: "You go ahead - the Gears and I will get 'em out.
-Well, this part of the Gears.
-You know what I mean."
+  - Gumption: "You go ahead---the Gears and I will get 'em out."
     - Maddy realizes he's trying to impress her
     - Simultaneously realizes he doesn't need to: she already feels the way he's trying to make her feel
-    - Gumption (as the ground shakes): "Sounds like we could use another distraction.
+    - Gumption (as the ground shakes from Shaper Leaf's shaping): "Sounds like we could use another distraction.
 This'll be a good one."
     - Gumption squeezes Maddy's hand and they part
   - Sindy: "Y'aright?"
     - Maddy wipes her eyes.
 "Yeah.
 Let's find Papa."